garywill/BigSearch/src/README.md

 #### Instructions for searching Ajax-render websites

 Some websites doesn't accept GET or POST.
-Visitor need to open their page and input, then they show search results on page via Ajax.
+Visitor need to open their page then input, they then show results via Ajax.

-Big Search browser extension supports searching in such Ajax-render websites.
-And very easy to configure.
+Big Search can deal with such Ajax-render websites.
+And easy to configure:

 <details>